 P.E.O.
 Scholar Awards are one-time, competitive, merit-based awards for women of the United States and Canada who are pursuing a doctoral level degree at an accredited college or university.
 In addition to recognizing and encouraging excellence in higher education, these awards provide partial support for study and research for women who will make significant contributions in their varied fields of endeavor.
 Priority is given to women who are well established in their programs, study or research.
 The numbers of awards is determined each year in accordance with the funds available.
 The current maximum award is $15,000.

-Rutgers University-New Brunswick women who are pursuing a doctoral degree may apply to be nominated to be invited to interview to apply for the award by completing the nomination form.
+School of Graduate Studies women who are pursuing a doctoral degree may apply to be nominated to be invited to interview to apply for the award by completing the nomination form.